-The condor_shared_port is an optional daemon responsible for creating a TCP listener port shared by all of the HTCondor daemons for which the configuration variable USE_SHARED_PORT is True.
-The condor_shared_port daemon must also be listed in DAEMON_LIST.
-For further configuration options, such as specifying the port number to use, see page .
+The condor_shared_port is an optional daemon responsible for creating a TCP listener port shared by all of the HTCondor daemons.

-The main purpose of the condor_shared_port daemon is to reduce the number of ports that must be opened when HTCondor needs to be accessible through a firewall.
+The main purpose of the condor_shared_port daemon is to reduce the number of ports that must be opened.
+This is desirable when HTCondor daemons need to be accessible through a firewall.
 This has a greater security benefit than simply reducing the number of open ports.
-Without the condor_shared_port daemon, one can configure HTCondor to use a range of ports, but since some HTCondor daemons are created dynamically, this full range of ports will not be in use by HTCondor at all times.
+Without the condor_shared_port daemon, HTCondor can use a range of ports, but since some HTCondor daemons are created dynamically, this full range of ports will not be in use by HTCondor at all times.
 This implies that other non-HTCondor processes not intended to be exposed to the outside network could unintentionally bind to ports in the range intended for HTCondor, unless additional steps are taken to control access to those ports.
 While the condor_shared_port daemon is running, it is exclusively bound to its port, which means that other non-HTCondor processes cannot accidentally bind to that port.

-A secondary benefit of the condor_shared_port daemon is that it helps address the scalability issues of a submit machine.
-Without the condor_shared_port daemon, approximately 2.1 ephemeral ports per running job are required, and possibly more, depending on the rate of job completion.
+A second benefit of the condor_shared_port daemon is that it helps address the scalability issues of a submit machine.
+Without the condor_shared_port daemon, more than 2 ephemeral ports per running job are often required, depending on the rate of job completion.
 There are only 64K ports in total, and most standard Unix installations only allocate a subset of these as ephemeral ports.
-In practice, with long running jobs, and with between 11K and 14K simultaneously running jobs, port exhaustion has been observed in typical Linux installations.
-After increasing the ephemeral port range as to as many as possible, port exhaustion occurred between 20K and 25K running jobs.
-Using the condor_shared_port daemon, each running job requires fewer, approximately 1.1 ephemeral ports on the submit node, if HTCondor on the submit node connects directly to HTCondor on the execute node.
+Therefore, with long running jobs, and with between 11K and 14K simultaneously running jobs, port exhaustion has been observed in typical Linux installations.
+After increasing the ephemeral port range to its maximum, port exhaustion occurred between 20K and 25K running jobs.
+Using the condor_shared_port daemon dramatically reduces the required number of ephemeral ports on the submit node where the submit node connects directly to the execute node.
 If the submit node connects via CCB to the execute node, no ports are required per running job; only the one port allocated to the condor_shared_port daemon is used.

-When CCB is utilized via setting the configuration variable CCB_ADDRESS , the condor_shared_port daemon registers with the CCB server on behalf of all daemons sharing the port.
+When CCB is enabled, the condor_shared_port daemon registers with the CCB server on behalf of all daemons sharing the port.
 This means that it is not possible to individually enable or disable CCB connectivity to daemons that are using the shared port; they all effectively share the same setting, and the condor_shared_port daemon handles all CCB connection requests on their behalf.

 HTCondor's authentication and authorization steps are unchanged by the use of a shared port.
 Each HTCondor daemon continues to operate according to its configured policy.
 Requests for connections to the shared port are not authenticated or restricted by the condor_shared_port daemon.
 They are simply passed to the requested daemon, which is then responsible for enforcing the security policy.

-When the condor_master is configured to use the shared port by setting the configuration variables
+When the condor_master is configured to use the shared port by setting the configuration variable

-DAEMON_LIST = $(DAEMON_LIST) SHARED_PORT USE_SHARED_PORT = Truethe condor_shared_port daemon is treated specially.
+USE_SHARED_PORT = Truethe condor_shared_port daemon is treated specially.
+SHARED_PORT is automatically added to DAEMON_LIST.
 A command such as condor_off, which shuts down all daemons except for the condor_master, will also leave the condor_shared_port running.
 This prevents the condor_master from getting into a state where it can no longer receive commands.

-This configuration assumes that the socket name used by the condor_collector is collector.
-The condor_collector that runs on collector.host.name will automatically choose this socket name if COLLECTOR_HOST is configured as in the example above.
-If multiple condor_collector daemons are started on the same machine, the socket name can be explicitly set in the daemon arguments, as in the example:
+This example assumes that the socket name used by the condor_collector is collector, and it runs on cm.host.name.
+This configuration causes the condor_collector to automatically choose this socket name.
+If multiple condor_collector daemons are started on the same machine, the socket name can be explicitly set in the daemon's invocation arguments, as in the example:

 COLLECTOR_ARGS = -sock collector

-When the condor_collector address is a shared port, TCP updates will be automatically used instead of UDP.
+When the condor_collector address is a shared port, TCP updates will be automatically used instead of UDP, because the condor_shared_port daemon does not work with UDP messages.
 Under Unix, this means that the condor_collector daemon should be configured to have enough file descriptors.
 See section 3.7.5 for more information on using TCP within HTCondor.

-SOAP commands cannot be sent over a shared port.
+SOAP commands cannot be sent through the condor_shared_port daemon.